mayankmania/smarthome/README.md

 ## Setup

 ### Hardware
 1. Raspberry Pi 3 model B, with at least 16gb memory card which must be preloaded with Raspbian OS.
-For installing Raspbian OS on memory card, you can refer to website https://github.com/raspberrypi/noobs/blob/master/README.md
+For installing Raspbian OS on memory card, you can refer to [this website] (https://www.raspberrypi.org/learning/software-guide/quickstart)
 2. 5V 10A 2 Channel Relay Module <br/>
 <img title="5v 2 Channel Relay Switch" width="250" alt="Screenshot 5v 2 Channel Relay Switch" src="https://github.com/mayankmania/smarthome/raw/master/UIPics/relayswitch.jpg"/> <br/>
 Relay switch shown in the above picture is a two channel relay module, only two eletrical devices can be controlled with this.
 For controlling more devices, you can go for 4,6 or 8 channel relay switch<br/>